earthcube/stacIndexer/docs/connectikons.md

 representation in some of these more generalist indexes and leverage the structured data on the web approach.

+One of the strength the RDF based approach would have over the STAC + extension approach is in the area of linking to other resources in a linked open data manner.
+Though it is interesting to consider a STAC extension that addresses some of these discovery aspects.

 There are [STAC Extensions](https://stac-extensions.github.io/ ) but these don't look like they allow, currently, for more general resource linking like in DCAT or [schema.org/Dataset](https://schema.org/Dataset).

 ### Classic data on web best practices

-* link the datasets
-* link to things like huggingace
+Some concepts we might think about bringing to the previously linked ([example](./workingExample.json)) file include connections to;

+* related datasets or metadata (like those at Hugging Face)
-* link publications (dois if there)
+* publications
-* link people (orcids if there)
+* people
-* principles
+* principles like UN SDGs
-* etc

-* look to link to the broader open science graph community
+In general, the goal would be to express connections to the broader open science graph community.

+> Question:  Are UNESCO SDGs worthy links?

 ### Proto-OKN

 ref: [Proto-OKN](https://www.proto-okn.net/)

-One of the strength the RDF based approach would have over the STAC + extension approach is in the area of linking to other resources in a linked open data manner.
-Though it is interesting to consider a STAC extension that addresses some of these discovery aspects.
+A possible more formal connection target might be the current NSF, and broader, funded effort for Open Knowledge Networks (OKNs).

 One example of this we can explore due to the spatial nature of STAC is connecting with [KnowWhereGraph](https://knowwheregraph.org/) (KWG).
-KWG is big and it is out of scope to introdcue it here.
-You can check [https://knowwheregraph.org/graph/](https://knowwheregraph.org/graph/) for information about what is in KWG.
+Introducing KWG is out of scope for this document.
+You can check [https://knowwheregraph.org/graph/](https://knowwheregraph.org/graph/) for more information about what is in KWG.

-One interesting factor though is the use of [S2 grids](http://s2geometry.io/)  which are a type of [OGC Discrete Grid](https://docs.ogc.org/as/20-040r3/20-040r3.html) approach.
+As a very basic level we can leverage the use of  [S2 grids](http://s2geometry.io/)  which are a type of [OGC Discrete Grid](https://docs.ogc.org/as/20-040r3/20-040r3.html) approach and are used by KWG.

 > Note: Also, there is the leveraging of WikiData connections which should be explored

-> Question:  Are UNESCO SDGs worthly links?

 To do this I took the bounding box values in the STAC files and converted them to level 13 S2 Cell ids.
 These level 13 cells are about 1 km on a side and used by